A brief history of PM Tools on Apple Mac

 Development of MacProject

-Apple started targeting business target groups for the Macintosh as well and tried to catch their attention with Super Bowl commercials.
-For that plan, they needed business software.
-Apple asked Debra Wilrett to port her software to the Macintosh.
+Apple started targeting business people for the Macintosh as well and tried to catch their attention with Super Bowl commercials.
+Therefore, they needed business software.
+Apple asked Debra Wilrett to develop a version of her software for Macintosh.
 Debra followed their request and “Lisa Project” became “MacProject”.

-In 1987 Apple founded a Spin-Off: Claris.
-There they concentrated all business application for Macintosh – which then also included MacProject.
+In 1987 Apple founded a spin-off: Claris which integrated all business applications for Macintosh – of course, it included MacProject.